rayrobinson6776/reading-notes/README.md

 # My Learning Journal

+###### My name is Ray Robinson and this is my journey in reinventing myself professionally by learning to code.

 ## Growth mindset according to me.
 #### Growth mindset is a mindset that is not constrained or finite.
 Having a growth mindset means my abilities can be learned through training and practice.
 The growth mindset also means that I am able to learn through mistakes, trail and error, and persistance.